 The second Fintiv factor favors institution.
-Using the average time to trial in the relevant jurisdiction, the trial will not begin until mid-2025-over 1.5 years from the filing of this petition.
+Using the average time to trial in the relevant jurisdiction, the trial would not begin until mid-2026-over 2 years from the filing of this petition.
 (EX1067.)
 As such, a final written decision would precede trial.